-A video has been produced explaining how the Lebanese government is set up in regards to the 18 officially recognised sects in Lebanon.
+A video has been produced explaining how the Lebanese government is set up in regards to the 18 officially recognized sects in Lebanon.

 It isn’t the first time Seeker Daily, a Youtube channel, makes a video about Lebanon.
-They recently made one discussing why Lebanon is fractured by the conflicts in the Middle East and how other countries have an influence.
+They recently made one discussing why Lebanon is fractured by the conflicts in the Middle East and how other countries have an influence on it.

 They also mention the balance of power within the Lebanese government, specifically in the parliament.
-They briefly discuss the March 8 and March 14 alliances and who it’s composed of.
+They briefly discuss the March 8 and March 14 alliances and of whom it’s composed